 “Patrick the Audit Partner or the other one?”

-Like a madman, Ryan reversed from the parking with such high speed that he almost hit his head on the windscreen.
+Like a madman, Ryan reversed from the parking with such high speed that he almost hit his head on the steering wheel.
 He had only forty minutes to deliver the envelope and cash the cheque.
-Of course,
+Of

 At two-fifty-five, he barreled into the bank parking lot, parked, and rushed inside.
 As he gathered his breath, he noticed Olivia standing beside him.